marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-insert-update-and-delete-stored-procedures.md

 ## Many to Many Relationships

-We’ll use the following classes as an example in this section.
+We?ll use the following classes as an example in this section.

 ```
 public class Post